wen-yan-lin/shell-theory/README.md

+Shell theory makes three predictions:
-Shell theory hypothesizes the existence of naturally occurring class boundaries that are defined in terms of the mean of variance of each class.
+1) There exist naturally occurring class boundaries that are defined in terms of the mean of variance of each class;

-Shell theory further suggests that these boundaries can be discovered (and hence classification achieved) by simply estimating the class mean of shell-normalized instances.
+2) The boundaries can be discovered (and classification achieved) by simply estimating the class mean of shell-normalized instances;

-Shell-normalization is achieved by subtracting the mean of the test-data from each instance; then scaling the instance to be a unit-vector; this differs from “classical normalization” which is with respect to the mean of the training-data.
+3) Results can be enhanced with shell-normalization, which involves subtracting the mean of the test-data from each instance; then scaling the instance to be a unit-vector.

+Shell-normalization differs from “classical normalization”  in its use of test-mean, rather than training-mean for normalization.
+This greatly affects the results in problems like one-class learning and anomaly detection.

-We show how shell theory can be employed on one-class svm and anomaly detection, with comparisons provided against one-class svm.
+In this code, we demonstrate shell theory on both one-class svm and anomaly detection, with comparisons provided against one-class svm; comparisons with other algorithms can be found in the main-paper [1].

 Our experiments indicates that shell learning provides almost perfect results on such very difficult problems.